jeffreysorgen/golf-club-sensors/implementation.md

 ### In Monitor:

-- Get the acc readings to say or "Resting" (IN PROGRESS)
+- Get the acc readings to say "Resting" (IN PROGRESS)
   - Use code in the arduino IDE (the 'ino' file) like "if" statements
 - In Ready state, show x,y,z coordinates as a set of data points
 - Write out to screen at a rate of 100/sec rather than baud rate itself.